ufs-community/land-DA_workflow/_sources/BuildingRunningTesting/Container.rst.txt

 This variable tells the workflow to use the containerized version of all the executables (including python) when running a cycle.

 Users may convert a container ``.img`` file to a writable sandbox.
-This step is required when running on Cheyenne but is optional on most other systems:
+This step is optional on most systems:

 .. code-block:: console

-   singularity build --sandbox ubuntu20.04-intel-ue-landda $img
+   singularity build --sandbox ubuntu20.04-intel-landda-release-public-v1.2.0 $img

 When making a writable sandbox on NOAA RDHPCS systems, the following warnings commonly appear and can be ignored:

 .. code-block:: console

    INFO:    Starting build...
-   INFO:    Verifying bootstrap image ubuntu20.04-intel-ue-landda.img
+   INFO:    Verifying bootstrap image ubuntu20.04-intel-landda-release-public-v1.2.0.img
    WARNING: integrity: signature not found for object group 1
    WARNING: Bootstrap image could not be verified, but build will continue.